Family Law Practice Areas

 - What are the reasons or grounds upon which I may seek a divorce from my spouse?

 - Is there any period of time that I must wait in order to get a divorce?

 - Are there alternatives to resolving our marital issues other than going to court and having them be decided by the judge?

 - What is involved with the divorce process and how long can it take?

-The answers to these questions and others which naturally arise vary from case to case and from person to person.
+The answers to these questions and others vary from case to case and from person to person.
 Our New Jersey family law attorneys can guide you through the court system and towards a positive, practical resolution.

 In the following pages, you will find snapshots of some of the issues most commonly faced by divorcing couples.
-Each of these areas and more are addressed in greater detail in the Yudes Consumer Guide to a New Jersey Divorce which is available as a PDF from this website, or by mail if you request it.
+Each of these areas and more are addressed in greater detail in the Yudes Consumer Guide to a New Jersey Divorce which is provided to each individual who comes in to the office for a consultation.